MattFranklin-Rapid/managedPixiJS/readme.md

 For spritesheets I'm using [TexturePacker](https://www.codeandweb.com/texturepacker) to produce the packed sheets These produce a JSON file that is formatted so that Pixi.js can understand it and can be seen in the assets.ts manifest file Using it, you can reference the names directly out of the JSON, they are globally loaded by the asset loader

+For keyboard events use code instead of key [Toptal](https://www.toptal.com/developers/keycode) has a pretty awesome keycode getter